The Logic of Counting Query Answers: -logic

 \section{$\sh$-logic}

 In this section, we present the syntax and semantics of $\sh$-logic, as well as some associated terminology.
 Syntactically, $\sh$-logic consists of \emph{$\sh$-formulas}; each $\sh$-formula $\phi$ has an associated set of free variables, denoted by $\free(\phi)$, as well as an associated set of \emph{closed} variables, denoted by $\closed(\phi)$.
-Let $\relb$ be a structure, let $\phi$ be a $\sh$-formula over the signature of $\relb$, and let $h: \free(\phi) \to B$ be an assignment.
-Semantically, evaluating $\phi$ with respect to $\relb$ and $h$ returns an integer value, as opposed to a propositional value (as for a fo-formula); to present the symantics of $\sh$-logic, we will notationally use $[\relb, \phi]$ to denote the mapping taking an assignment $h: \free(\phi) \to B$ to the integer value provided to the triple consisting of $\phi$, $\relb$, and $h$.

-Before turning to the formal definition of $\sh$-logic, we provide an example that previews some aspects of this logic.
+(At this point, the reader may wish to recall the preview of $\sh$-logic presented in Section~\ref{subsubsect:sh-logic-preview}.)